 So What's In There?

 Even though it may sound like it's a big encyclopedia, Jazz Guitar Elements is only about 200 pages.
-It contains lots, it's well organized and, most of all, easily digestable if you're wiling to put in the practice.
+It contains a lot, it's well organized and, most of all, easily digestable if you're wiling to put in the practice.

 The author really designed it as a self-study course, so you have to "connect the dots" yourself on several pages.
 For instance you'll write out voicings, progressions, extensions or a chord-melody in pencil.
 This was perfect for me, as I'm definitely more of the self-taught kind. :-)